iRayan7/startupschool19/README.md

     * Expenses don’t remain constant:
         * undervaluing your own time
         * Hiring people doesn’t just cost their salary (equipments, health insurance, office space)
-        * Assuming paid acquisition remain constant (in the early days you might find users who are excited to use your product, and over time it gets harder to find and convert users.
+        * Assuming paid acquisition remains constant (in the early days you might find users who are excited to use your product, and over time it gets harder to find and convert users.
 Assume and predict the worst case scenario so you can manage it well)
         * Don’t ignore to make runway look good! (numbers don’t lie and money will finish eventually)
 * Out-sourcing responsibility:
     * It’s recommended to outsource bookkeeping and focus on what really matters.
 But at the same time you as a founder/CEO are the one responsible for the numbers.